“I can’t believe the way you move me…”

 7. All Night Lover: If “You Got It” and “Top Of The World” contain echoes of Diana’s work with The Supremes, “All Night Lover” dives into the classic Motown sound head-on.
-This song is, simply put, an all-out lovefest to the Motown sound.
-It is a splendid recreation of Diana’s best work as lead singer of the Supremes, but never feels derivative or like a parody of her performances from the 1960s.
+This song is, simply put, an all-out lovefest to the Motown sound; it’s a splendid recreation of Diana’s best work as lead singer of the Supremes, but never feels derivative or like a parody of her performances from the 1960s.
 Like the previous track, there’s a real elegance to the production here; this is pop/soul at its classy, shimmering best, written by Jerry “You Got It” Ragovoy and Lenny Roberts, who’d previously worked as an engineer on albums by Cher and Liza Minnelli.
-The bouncy, repetitive beat is incredibly catchy, and Diana’s vocal is masterful – she throws in some nods to her past hits (like her opening cooing, straight out of “Baby Love”) while still sounding like a seasoned, mature songstress.
-Diana was recording this song while being written about in Rolling Stone; it’s interesting to see how collaborative the process apparently was with producer Perry, as detailed in this exchange: “Perry says he thinks the word ‘dream’ seems to come up too often in the verse.
+The bouncy, repetitive beat is incredibly catchy, and Diana’s vocal is masterful – she throws in some nods to her past hits (including an opening coo straight out of “Baby Love”) while still sounding like a seasoned, mature songstress.
+Diana recorded the song on June 21, 1977, while being written about in Rolling Stone by Ben Fong-Torres; it’s interesting to see how collaborative the process apparently was with producer Perry, as detailed in this exchange: “Perry says he thinks the word ‘dream’ seems to come up too often in the verse.
 ‘I don’t mind it,’ says Ross.
 ‘The repetition is good with me.’
 They go over a lyric that reads: ‘Renew me, move me,’ and Perry suggests rewording it to ‘Renew me, do me,’ as Ross had sung in a run-through.
-Ross sings it again, then laughs at the naughtiness” (35).
+Ross sings it again, then laughs at the naughtiness” (August 11, 1977).
 Perhaps it was that freedom and collaboration that led to the joy and “magic” in this song; in his 2012 Q&A with Christian John Wikane (included in the album’s digital reissue booklet), Perry calls the song “Pure Diana.”
 Credit must also go to the stellar musicians featured on the track; David Paich, who’d sung background on “Your Love Is So Good For Me,” plays the sparkling piano, and jazz legend Bud Shank offers up a memorable flute performance.
 “All Night Lover” is another song that could have garnered strong airplay had it been serviced to pop, soul, and Easy Listening stations; as with “Top Of The World,” it exists in the same tasteful jazz-pop realm populated by Al Jarreau, Roberta Flack, George Benson, and, later, Anita Baker.
 That said, Perry is right; “All Night Lover” is pure Diana, which makes it pure perfection.

 Choice Cuts: “All Night Lover,” “Top Of The World,” “The Same Love That Made Me Laugh”